JonathanBerkeley/Server/README.md

 Fixed other minor issues (such as dictionary desync when declining a user before full connection).

 ## 1.0.4
 (Supports client versions 1.2.3 - 1.2.7)
-Bugfixes and minor changes
+Bugfixes and minor changes.